Questions for Learners

 Q Are there Apprenticeships for any job?

-Yes, there are apprenticeships in most vocational areas although Milltech specialise in Business & Administration, Customer Service, Team Leading and Management and Motor Vehicle.
+Yes, there are apprenticeships in most vocational areas although Milltech specialise in Business & Administration, Customer Service, Team Leading and Management, IT and Motor Vehicle.

 Q Do Apprentices receive additional training to develop other skills - numeracy, literacy for instance?